 Firstly, there are no ‘rights’ or ‘wrongs’ as far as parenting around this issue is concerned.
 That said, some parental behaviour is truly bizarre in my opinion, but as I’ve said many times before, no-one can tell you how to raise your child and as long as you believe what you are doing is right and you feel comfortable with your decision, then go for it!
 The most important thing is that you make your rules around alcohol and parties based on the best possible information you can find and that you are not bullied into doing something based on what another parent says or what your child tells you other people do … Most importantly never impose your beliefs in this area onto other parents.
 If you believe giving your teen a glass of wine at a family function is appropriate, that’s fine – but don’t ridicule others at the event for making the decision not to allow the same behaviour.

-I’ve spoken about this many times before but I think it’s worth noting again that parents have it really tough when it comes to navigating through this complex issue.
+It’s worth noting again that parents have it really tough when it comes to navigating through this complex issue.
 The evidence is confusing to say the least, with four basic messages acknowledged as important for parents to consider:

 - Delay, delay, delay – try to delay their first drink of alcohol for as long as possible